-Connect Bus A loads to each output channel using suitably rated wire (10AWG max) sized for the fuse or breaker installed on the channel, stripping 10-11mm of insulation and firmly clamping in the Bus A channel 1 to 6 output connectors.
+Connect Bus A loads to each output channel using suitably rated wire (10 AWG maximum) sized for the fuse installed on the channel, stripping 10-11mm of insulation and firmly clamping in the Bus A channel 1 to 10 output connectors.
 Note which load is connected to each channel, for future reference.